ktekinay/XOJO-SQLBuilder/README.md

 Even though I've endeavored for maximum flexibility, there are some situations where using this module will be insufficient or unwieldy.
 In other words, it was not designed to meet every need, just the majority of needs.

+There is only limited error checking so it you want to do something that makes no sense at all, this module won't try to stop you.

 Some databases are not yet supported (Oracle, ODBC, and MSSQL).

 ## How To Use It